 4. Section 4.2: The authors should clarify the details of the feature selection, e.g., why select such features for k-nTS and add new features for k-nTS+.
 The process seems subjective.
 The authors should give all the alternative features and explain the reason.

-To clarify this point, on page XXX, we now differentiate between our manual feature selection based on the literature (sources here XX) and our proposed feature selection method.
+We apologize for the lack of clarity on the previous manuscript.
+To clarify this point, we try to avoid selection bias by including all features which could help to improve accuracy in the swapping process.
+On page XXX, we now differentiate between our manual feature selection based on the literature (sources here XX) and our proposed feature selection method.

 The proposed feature selection method uses all time series features and selects those features which balance the trade-off between forecast accuracy and data privacy well.
 In our application, we select over XXX features that (1) occur commonly in the literature (Sources XX,XX), and (2) can be conveniently computed using the tsfeatures package in R. After the process is completed, the data protection methodology selects the best 5 or 6 features based on the out of bag error for each forecasting model.